ofiryakobi/debm/README.md

 import numpy as np #We will use NumPy as well, with its short alias np
 ```

-We will define the prospects first, both simulating 100 trials choice problems.
+We will start by defining the two prospects simulating 100 trials decision-making problem.
 The first is the status quo, and we will name it accordingly:
 `StatQuo=Prospect(100,[0]*100,False)`
 This line of code creates a Prospect named StatusQuo, with 100 trials (the 1st argument).